 - Peel and chop 1 green papaya into small pieces.

 - In a small saucepan, combine water and honey.
-Bring to a low boil and then let it simmer for 10 minutes.
+Bring to a low boil and once the honey dissolves, add the chopped fruit and mix well.

-- Add the fruit mixture and beet juice to an air-tight container.
-Once cool, put in refrigerator overnight.
+- Add this mixture to an air-tight container along with some beet juice.
+Once cool, put this in the refrigerator overnight.

-- The next day, put the fruit in your dehydrator until fully dried.
+- The next day, put the fruit in a dehydrator until fully dried.

 - Store this in an air-tight container in the pantry until you’re ready to use it.
-Just be sure to macerate it by soaking it in liquid (juice or rum) before using.
+Just be sure to macerate it by soaking it in liquid (water or juice or rum) before using.